 Can you get addicted?

 Yes.
-Animal testing and user reports suggest that, as with other opiates, you can build a tolerance and become dependent to AH-7921 and MT-45 and the same is likely to be true for other synthetic opioids.
+As with other opiates, you can build a tolerance and become dependent on synthetic opioids.

 Most synthetic opioids are Class A, which means it's illegal to have for yourself, give away or sell.